thedavidmeister/cljs-i18n/README.md

 Google Closure `goog.i18n` is a wrapper for the Unicode CLDR data `goog.i18n` that provides localisation logic for:

+- Number formatting and parsing
 - Datetime/Timezone formatting and parsing
-- Number formatting and parsing
 - Collation
 - Currency formatting
+- Text message translation
 - Plurals
+- Bidirectional text

 Which is amazing for several reasons: